danthegoodman1/raftd/README.md

 3. Snapshotting can just return a reference to a (node, db file) pair
 4. RecoverFromSnapshot reads this from the request body, asks the remote node for the DB file, and streams it to local disk

-Because this is a bit of a hack, you'd have to implement an extra file-streaming endpoint so that when you receive a RecoverFromSnapshot request, you expect to take in a remote node that should be restored from, and you can request the file from that node, using that to recover your local SQLite file
+Because this is a bit of a hack, you'd have to implement an extra file-streaming endpoint so that when you receive a RecoverFromSnapshot request, you expect to take in a remote node that should be restored from, and you can request the file from that node, using that to recover your local SQLite file.

+It is wise to set automatic snapshotting on an interval (e.g. every 1,000-10,000 records depending on update frequency) to reduce how long recovery will still take.